-The 350TX uses a simple five button keypad for all user input.
+The 425SX uses a simple six button keypad for all user input.
 Press any button and an audible "chirp" confirms the control input.
 If a button has no function or is inappropriate for the situation, an audible "error" is heard.
 The unit sounds multiple chirps.

 Power.
-The Power button powers the 350TX up for normal operation.
+The Power button powers the 4255X up for normal operation.
 When the unit is on, POWER turns the unit off.
-POWER can also be used to go directly into Simulator mode.
+POWER can also be used to go directly into

+Simulator mode.
 To enter simulator, with the unit powered off, press and hold POWER for several seconds until a continuous chirp is heard.

 Light.
 LIGHT controls the unit's display backlight.
-With the unit powered on, press LIGHT once to turn the backlight on "high."
-Press LIGHT a second time to turn the backlight on "low," and a third time turns the backlight off.
+With the unit powered on, press LIGHT once to turn the backlight on "low."
+Press LIGHT a second time to turn the backlight on "medium," a third time to turn the backlight on "high", and a fourth time to turn the backlight off.
 The backlight is very effective for low-light and nighttime operation.
-When the backlight is on, the 350TX will consume more power than with the backlight off.
-This is important when using the 350TX in a portable configuration powered by a separate battery, or when powering the unit from a trolling motor battery.
+When the backlight is on, the 425SX will consume more power than with the backlight off.
+This is important when using the 425SX in a portable configuration powered by a separate battery, or when powering the unit from a trolling motor battery.